Household Economy Analysis (HEA) Baseline Database

 • alternate_code: In some countries, there an alternative Livelihood Zone Code that is used locally.
 For example, ML11 is referred to within Mali as KOL.

 • name_en: The agreed name of the Livelihood Zone is a critical attribute, and should be available within the BSS.
 For the BSS to be loaded into the HEA Database the English name (name_en) must be specified even if the BSS was authored in another language.
+Please follow the naming conventions described in the Practitioners' Guide to HEA, Chapter 2.

 • name_fr, name_es, etc.: There should be separate name entries for each language in which the BSS will be used.
 Available options are as follows: